 For advice on responding to a complaint, see our quick guide.

 Alternative dispute resolution

 Not all complaints can be easily resolved through written communication.
 Mediation or conciliation can be helpful in resolving complaints and preventing them going any further.

 Conciliation must be agreed by both parties, and the conciliator can adopt whatever procedures they consider appropriate.
 If a primary care service provider asks for the help of an alternative resolution service, the health board has to provide this.

 Healthcare providers have a duty to give the health board information about complaints every quarter.
 The report should detail the number of complaints received, whether the response was provided within the 20-day timescale, the key themes and any action taken to improve services.

 The Scottish Public Services Ombudsman Act 2002 set up a single office to deal with complaints about a number of bodies including the Scottish Executive and the health service.

-The ombudsman's office usually only considers complaints that have already been addressed fully by the complaints procedures of the body concerned, although it does have the power to waive this requirement.
+The ombudsman's office usually only considers complaints that have already been addressed fully by the concerned body's complaints procedures, although it does have the power to waive this requirement.

-Complaints made more than 12 months after the complainant first knew of the matter about which they are complaining must not be considered unless the ombudsman is satisfied that there are special circumstances (s10 of the 2002 Act).
+Complaints made more than 12 months after the complainant first knew of the subject matter must not be considered unless the ombudsman is satisfied there are special circumstances (s10 of the 2002 Act).